 Many students ask us at Empowerly how much volunteer work matters in the college admissions process.
-This is a tricky question, because some students view it as something to check off, and others are genuinely passionate about volunteering.
-In this article, we will go through a framework to help students decide whether they should be volunteering, how they should volunteer, and which colleges care the most about volunteer work.
+This is a tricky question, because some students view it as something to check off; and others are genuinely passionate about volunteering.
+In this article, we will go through a framework to help students decide.
+We can help you figure out how they should be volunteering; how they should volunteer; and which colleges care the most about volunteer work.

 Should I Be Doing Volunteer Work?

 Here at Empowerly, we take a fundamental approach to college admissions.
 We believe that students should first discover an interest, pursue it more deeply, and then build on that story.
 In order to discover an interest, students should try many different activities across areas to see what they like and what they do not like.

 When we think about activities, we think about four types of activities – in school, out of school, social/volunteer work, and competitions.
 Volunteer work does not define a student’s story or the strength of their application.
 Instead, it supplements and adds to a theme that a student already has – whether that is in the sciences, arts, math, or some other area.

 Therefore, volunteer work cannot in itself be a guiding factor in developing a student’s extracurricular story for admissions.
 Yes, some students are passionate about social work and giving back, but in the context of something larger.
 Perhaps they want to use technology to give back to those in need or they want to bring people of different backgrounds together using social work and giving.

 - Does volunteer fit into my extracurricular story and my longer term goals?